14 Restaurants Coming Soon to Northern Virginia

 Electric Bull

 Taco Bamba founder Victor Albisu is cooking up a new concept that will open in Vienna, and his menu items are already making waves.
 On Feb.
 21, he won the chefs’ choice award for his charred honey lamb ribs with chimi-chermoula and smoked oyster barbecue sauce at Masters of Fire, a national grill competition at the South Beach Wine & Food Festival in Miami.
-Those ribs will be on the menu at Electric Bull, a South American-style steakhouse and butcher shop to be led by chef Justin Severino, co-founder of Morcilla in Pittsburgh, and Adam Hoffa, a Best of Arlington 2025 winner who was most recently the executive chef at Arlington’s Pirouette Cafe and Wine Bar, which closed in October 2025.
+Those ribs will be on the menu at Electric Bull, a South American-style steakhouse and butcher shop to be led by chef Justin Severino, co-founder of Morcilla in Pittsburgh, and Adam Hoffa, a Best of Arlington 2025 winner who was most recently the executive chef at Arlington’s Pirouette Cafe and Wine Bar.
 176 Maple Ave.
 W., Vienna

 La Omri

 The team behind Georgetown’s Villa Yara is bringing a Mediterranean eatery to Capital One Center in Tysons.
-The name La Omri, which means “to the love of my life,” pays homage to the flavors and hospitality of Mediterranean living, according to a press release.
+The name, which means “to the love of my life,” pays homage to the flavors and hospitality of Mediterranean living, according to a press release.
 Along those lines, the chef-driven menu will feature modern interpretations of regional classics, with an emphasis on premium sourcing.
 A 24-seat bar will be the restaurant’s focal point and home base for handcrafting signature and classic cocktails.
 Stop in on a weekend to enjoy entertainment-driven programming.
 7775 Capital One Drive, Tysons

 Scapegoat Beer Garden